pedrolpin4/MyWallet_React/README.md

  5. Finally access http://localhost:3000 on your favorite browser

  6. If you want to run my Back end repository too, check it out on https://github.com/pedrolpin4/MyWallet_BackEnd

-## What comes next?

-- On the next versions you'll be able to edit and delete your records;

 ## Tecnologies I Used